marshallm94/Learning_Notes/AWS.md

 ## AWS Snowball & Snowmobile

-* If the user needs to transfer a large amount of data to be the cloud, AWS offers two options:
+* If the user needs to transfer a large amount of data to be the cloud (or from the cloud to on-premises in the case of a DR plan), AWS offers two options:
 	* Snowball:
 		* AWS ships a physical device (the "snowball") to the user that can contain 50TB - 80TB of data.
+			* dust, water, and tamper resistant.
 		* Multiple devices can be used to scale to Petabyte size.
 		* This/These devices are then shipped back to AWS where the are uploaded to S3.
+		* Configured for high speed data transfer.
+Each snowball has the following recievers installed, supporting 10 Gigabit transfer speeds:
+			* RJ45 (Cat6)
+			* SFP+ Copper
+			* SFP+ Optical
+		* Encrypted by default
+		* HIPAA Compliant
 	* Snowmobile:
 		* Exabyte-scale transfer service.
 		* A "snowmobile" is a 45 foot long shipping container pulled by a semi-truck to the user to which data